Jarn/jarn.mkrelease/README.txt

   $ mkrelease -d plone src/my.package

 Note: Setuptools rebuilds the egg for every index server it uploads it to.
-This means that MD5 sums and GnuPG signatures will differ between servers.
+This means that MD5 sums and GnuPG signatures will differ between servers, no matter which command line format you use.
 If this is not what you want, upload to only one server and distribute from there by other means.